 - In the second film, Beautiful Dreamer, Shinobu outright ask Lum this very question.
-Of course she's being a Hypocrite, because she used to be Ataru's girlfriend herself.
+Of course, she's being a Hypocrite because she used to be Ataru's girlfriend herself.

-- Played with in a crossover between Spider-Man and Invincible: after the latter meets MJ, Spider-Man expects him to bring up the trope, but Invincible points out that Spider-Man is attractive, highly intelligent, and a pretty nice guy so it makes sense that someone like MJ would be attracted to him.
+- Played with in a crossover between Spider-Man and Invincible: after the latter meets MJ, Spider-Man expects him to bring up the trope, but Invincible points out that Spider-Man is attractive, funny, and a pretty nice guy so it makes sense that someone like MJ would be attracted to him.

 - A mind-controlled Supergirl tells Lois Lane that she doesn't know what her cousin sees in her in Justice #8:

 Supergirl: I don't know what Superman sees in you, Miss Lane.
 And don't tell me "X-Ray Vision".
 I have, too.
 And I don't see anything.

 - Used almost word-for-word in Runaways.